-We’ve got programs to recycle just about everything: batteries, cans, plastic, paper, etc. However, have you ever looked around your bathroom and wondered what you could be recycling?
-CARE TO RECYCLE™ is creating awareness for bathroom recycling.
+We’ve got programs to recycle just about everything: batteries, cans, plastic, paper, etc. However, have you ever looked around your bathroom and wondered what you should recycle?
+Me, too!
+Bathroom recycling has come a higher priority for me and I love that CARE TO RECYCLE™ is creating awareness for bathroom recycling.

 Makes my stomach go into knots thinking about all those 15 oz. shampoo bottles Americans are throwing away, and how those bottles could fill up 1,164 football fields.
-How much plastic is that hitting our landfills?
+How much plastic is hitting our landfills?
 OVER 18K tons of it.
 Let’s write that down again for dramatics: 18 THOUSAND TONS of plastic hitting our landfills each year, in the United States of America.
 It’s time to be aware, and to help others see what they can be doing to help spread the bathroom recycling message to others!

 Well for starters you can recycle the following plastic bottles: